renderedtext/ruby-101/README.md

 * Since modules aren't classes, they can't have instances, but you can include modules in class' definitions, so modules' methods become available as instance methods to a class - these modules are *mixins*
+* This flexible mechanism allows classes can share methods that are common to them, reusing code and avoiding duplication
 ```ruby
 # Mixins
 module About